docLoop/core/README.md

 .run()
 ```

 With this docloop is running on localhost:7777.
-Communication is works via http requests.
+Communication works via http requests.

 To actually see something you should get the client: [docloopClient](https://github.com/docloop/client)

 Clone the repository and serve the SRC-directory (will improve on that in the future).
 Set the backendUrl in app.js or config.js to
 localhost:7777 and the app should work with the exmaple code above.

-Alas, the example code doesnt do much.
-The DocloopAdapter is only the base class for custom adapters.
-It doesnt do really do anything on its own.
+Alas, the example code doesn't do much.
+The DocloopAdapter is only a generic base class for custom adapters.
+It doesn't really do anything on its own.
-In Order have the example do anything useful you might want to install the above mentioned adpaters or write your own adapter class.
+In Order to have the example do something useful you might want to install the above mentioned adpaters or write your own adapter class.

 Using the paperhive-adapter is straight forward.
 The github-adapter however requires you to setup a [GithubApp](https://developer.github.com/apps/) beforehand.

 The [example app](https://app.docloop.net) uses the code from [docloopBackend](https://github.com/docloop/backend).

 Check the [documenation](https://docloop.github.io/docs) for configuration options of the two adapters.
+There's also a tutorial for a more complex example with custom adapters.